 This publication has been prepared by the IECEx Management Committee (ExMC) and approved by the IEC Conformity Assessment Board (CAB).

-This edition 7.1 of IECEx 01 incorporates an amendment to the Introduction to provide consistency with Clause 11.1.2 and 11.2.2 of IECEx 02, Edition 5.2 and supersedes edition 7.0 published in 2015.
+This edition 7.1 of IECEx 01 incorporates an amendment to the Introduction to provide consistency with Clauses 11.1.2 and 11.2.2 of IECEx 02, Edition 5.2 and supersedes edition 7.0 published in 2015.
 This edition 7.1 takes effect immediately upon publication.

 This publication is directly related to: